 Entrepreneurship education is an emerging area of research and includes several topics related to the analysis of the impact of entrepreneurship education on the creation of new firms; the effectiveness of entrepreneurship teaching methodologies in fostering entrepreneurial attitudes and skills.
-By a methodological viewpoint, the research activities will be based also on comparative case studies of academic institutions and research centres worldwide.
+By a methodological viewpoint, the research activities be based also on comparative case studies of academic institutions and research centres worldwide.
 The results of this line of research are expected to provide valuable knowledge for the development of new training initiatives and for the evaluation of the related expected impacts.
 The line of research is also meant to adopt innovative teaching methods with the relevant contribution of large companies that are expected to provide both mentorships and specific challenges to be addressed.

 6. Social innovation and entrepreneurship

 This line of research is dedicated to the study of social and sustainable motivations and perspectives in innovation and entrepreneurship processes.
 It considers for-profit, nonprofit and hybrid organizations, their relationships and related policies.
 It also includes topics such as strategic corporate social responsibility (with connections to strategy), microcredit (with connections to finance) and stakeholder management.
 In recent years, the key role of social innovation and social entrepreneurship in facing societal challenges and creating an inclusive and sustainable economy has been widely acknowledged.
 The diffusion of an entrepreneurial culture for social innovation and the creation of social start-ups require specific supporting institutions and policies within the ecosystem.